V-for-Vasili/altrn8value/README.md

 - financialmodelingprep API src:https://financialmodelingprep.com/developer/docs/

 ## Technological Challenges:  ##
-- Scraping and transforming financial data in meaningful way
+- Scraping and transforming financial data in meaningful way - we anticipate the need to use 3rd partu APIs to get access to accurate and recent financial data
-- Managing virtual portfolios based on up-to date data
+- Managing virtual portfolios based on up-to date data - the bulk of back end work will deal with keeping track of changes to virtual portfolios
-- Data visualization
+- Data visualization - for historic performance data we will need to create 2D graphs and Pie charts on the frontend
 - Using GraphQL to query based on complex metrics entered by user
-- Hosting
+- Hosting - we will use Google Cloud Platform to host our application with a Docker container